The Franklin Project

 America is becoming an authoritarian country.

-With ICE detaining, and disappearing legal US citizens, the government sending troops to LA, DC, Portland and Chicago to squash peaceful protests, and political violence being normalized and even encouraged, we are rapidly losing our democracy.
+With ICE detaining, and disappearing legal US citizens, the government sending troops to American cities to squash peaceful protests, and political violence being normalized and even encouraged, we are rapidly losing our democracy.

 This doesn’t just mean our generation will have less safety, worse politicians, and fewer opportunities than those who came before us- it means we will be victim to the unpredictable and dangerous whims of a dictator.
 Our educations, our careers, and our chance at building the life that we dream of are all at stake.